jdodds/jdodds.github.com/source/_posts/2012-08-09-setting-up-a-development-environment-for-aif.markdown

 ## Updates ##

-Updated on Mon Aug 13 10:05:47 EDT 2012 to fix typo pointed out by Mr Greem.
++ Updated on Mon Aug 13 10:05:47 EDT 2012 to fix typo pointed out by Mr Greem.
++ Updated on Mon Aug 13 14:27:49 EDT 2012 to fix erroneous groupadd command pointed out by Mr Greem.